netdisco/netdisco-docker/README.md

 This will start the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".

 The default configuration is available in `netdisco/config/deployment.yml`.
-The backend and web daemons will automatically restart when you save cahnges to this file.
+The backend and web daemons will automatically restart when you save changes to this file.
 Logs are available in `netdisco/logs/netdisco-{backend,web}.log`.

 You can also [download `dc-netdisco-do.yml`](https://raw.githubusercontent.com/netdisco/netdisco-docker/master/dc-netdisco-do.yml) for command-line management of Netdisco: